Feynman sprinkler: History

-The Question
+The question

-In his book, Feynman recites the question as followingThe problem is this: You have an S-shaped lawn sprinkler --an S-shaped pipe on a pivot -- and the water squirts out at right angles to the axis and makes it spin in a certain direction.
-Everybody knows which way it goes around; it backs away from the outgoing water.
-Now the question is this: If you had a lake, or swimming pool -- a big supply of water -- and you put the sprinkler completely under water, and sucked the water in, instead of squirting it out, which way would it turn?
-Would it turn the same way as it does when you squirt water out into the air, or would it turn the other way?
+In his book, Feynman recites the question:

 Solution

-The behavior of the reverse sprinkler is qualitatively quite distinct from that of the ordinary sprinkler, and one does not behave like the other "played backwards."
+The behavior of the reverse sprinkler is qualitatively quite distinct from that of the ordinary sprinkler, and one does not behave like the other "played backwards".
 Most of the published theoretical treatments of this problem have concluded that the ideal reverse sprinkler will not experience any torque in its steady state.
-This may be understood in terms of conservation of angular momentum: in its steady state, the amount of angular momentum carried by the incoming fluid is constant, which implies that there is no torque on the sprinkler itself.
+It may be understood in terms of conservation of angular momentum: in its steady state, the amount of angular momentum carried by the incoming fluid is constant, which implies that there is no torque on the sprinkler itself.

 Alternatively, in terms of forces on an individual sprinkler nozzle, consider Mach's illustration.
-There is:
+There: